 Fair and respectful communication

 Play nice!
-Everyone involved are required to be respectful and fair.
-Any abusive behaviour, towards artists, collectors or the Bluethumb team is unacceptable and will result in service termination.
+Naturally everyone involved is required to be respectful, fair, and any inappropriate behaviour towards other artists, collectors or the Bluethumb team is unacceptable and will be dealt with accordingly.

 Exchange of personal information

-Exchanging personal information to continue conversation off Bluethumb is not allowed, unless advised and approved by a Bluethumb team member.
+We work very hard, and invest heavily in marketing to create leads & sales.
+So exchanging personal information to continue conversations off Bluethumb is not allowed, unless approved by a Bluethumb team member.
+Failure can cause temporary or permanent (artist) account deactivation.

 Here are a few guidelines that we think might be helpful in communicating with collectors.

-- Are you easily accessible over emails/texts/calls?
-Put your most contactable numbers in your accounts so the team can reach you quick and easy.
+Are you easily accessible over emails/texts/calls?
+Put your most contactable numbers in your accounts so the team can reach you quickly and easily.

-- All coversations taking place via Bluethumb are occassionaly monitored by Bluethumb staff - so if we think we can answer a question quicker, we will step in on your behalf as well.
+All conversations taking place via Bluethumb are occasionally monitored by Bluethumb staff - so if we think we can answer a question quicker, we will step in on your behalf as well.
 It's always good to follow up when you can though :)

 Quoting a price

-We understand maths isn't everyone's forte - so we've put in an easy to use price calculator right in your inbox.
+We understand maths isn't everyone's favourite past time - so we've put in an easy to use price calculator right in your inbox.
 You can use it to calculate all factors involved.
 It's key that you quote the final all inclusive price to the collector (and not the breakdown).
 This helps reduce the variables where a negotiation on pricing can happen.

 Before quoting - keep these points in mind as well:

-- They should be!
 Even if your website doesn't include shipping prices or agent's commission.
 Price uniformity is an industry standard and can sometimes be missed very easily.
-This instills a confidence in the collectors towards costs and avoids any price related discrepancies cross platform.
+This instils confidence in the collectors towards costs and avoids any price related discrepancies cross platform.
 This is also something we stand by quite strongly and is also a part of Ts & Cs of all art market platforms (including us - read details here).

 How does this affect you might ask?

-- Most people only make decisions based on pricing when they're on the checkout/order page.
+Most people only make decisions based on pricing when they're on the checkout/order page.
 That means, any discrepancies in pricing pushes them towards losing confidence in the brand (that's you as an artist).
-This pushes them back to the cycle of finding something they want and doing this all over again - pretty discouraging.
+This pushes them back to the cycle of finding artwork they want and doing this all over again.
+Best avoided!

 Commissioning an artwork